'Americans' didn't 'murder 100 million Native Americans', diseases did.

 The sheer scope of the epidemics over the years was nothing short than apocalyptic, killing possibly in excess of 90% of the population in the hardest hit areas, and creating possibly the greatest human catastrophe in history, far exceeding even the disaster of the Black Death of medieval Europe.

 With the influx of European settlers into North and South America, more native population were exposed, and were eradicated as a result.
 In fact It was the European germs that did most of the actual conquering of South and North America, as they decimated the local population and literally depopulated both South and North America out of their indigonous populations.
 These germs and diseases were already introduced to South America in 1492, with Christopher Columbus's first voyage and the subsequent discovery of South America.
 They worked their way up from South America to North America and wrecked unimaginable havoc among the local population.
 It's estimated that most of the local population that died from contracting these diseases - tens and tens of millions - died during the 16th century and the beginning of the 17th.
-Historians suggest that if it wasn't for these pandemics sweeping over the continent empires such as the Inca and Aztec would have never fallen to the Spanish conquistadors.
+Historians suggest that if it wasn't for these pandemics sweeping over the continent empires such as the Inca and Aztec would have never fallen to the Spanish conquistadors and that Native American population both in the North and the South would have resisted the European colonialists with greater success.

 Aztecs Dying of Smallpox, 16th Century.

 It's important to note that the European settlers, or colonizers, had no idea of the devastating effect they had on the native population.
 Historical myths that they used their diseases as some sort of bio weapon against local native populations, as in giving them blankets or other items infected with contagious diseases (except in one case of one British officer) are just that, historical myths.
 However, this is in no way should be interpreted as a defence of Spanish, English, French and American colonists horrendous, brutal crimes and actual conquest against the indigenous local population of south and north America.
 Crimes which included enslavement, massacres, rape and plunder on an industrial scale, destruction of whole civilizations and ways of life, and the uprooting and ethnic cleansing of whole populations and people.
-However it is important to remember who, or actually what, was responsible for the deaths of the overwhelming majority of the indigenous population in the Americas, were diseases, not people and certainly not Americans, or the USA.
+However it is important to remember actually what was responsible for the deaths of the overwhelming majority of the indigenous population in the Americas were diseases, not people and certainly not Americans or the USA, which didn't even exist in the in that time period, as popular memes on the internet keep insisting.
 Bibliography - "Guns, Germs, and Steel." by Jared Diamond.
 "Born to Die: Disease and New World Conquest." by Noble David Cook.
-"1491: New Revelations of the Americas Before Columbus." by Charles C. Mann
+"1491: New Revelations of the Americas Before Columbus." by Charles C. Mann.